dgray001/gray_online/PLANS.md

     => various units / can assign formations/etc. to control how they fight
  - Can make friends / personal DMs (all DMs and chatboxes saved)
  - Can see other people's stats

-v0.7: Savable games
- - Can save games if everyone logged in and all players agree
- - Can launch a saved game if logged in
- - Risq is fully playable with custom settings
- - Upgraded chatbox => emoji selector, taunts, message id, turn off emoticon converter
- - Upgrade frontend animations for all games (add sound effects)

 v0.8: More card games
  - Poker => save chips?